NERV-DAO/documentation/README.md

 # NERV DAO by-laws
-Set of rules and procedures that define how the organization should operate and interact in the real world
+Set of rules that define how the organization should operate internaly and interact with the external real world.